A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Introduction

 where $\mathcal{R}_{\theta}$ represents the matrix of a rotation by $\theta=\pi/(k+1)$ radians in the $(x_1,x_2)$-plane.
 The surface $M_k$ is known as ``Costa-Hoffman-Meeks surface'' of genus $k$. \\

+Many interesting new examples of minimal surfaces have been obtained by combining the examples above.
+In \cite{Batista.2004}, V. Ramos Batista has introduced minimal immersions of punctured compact Riemann surfaces in the Euclidean $3$-space called ``{\it birdcage-catenoids}'', whose construction is indirectly based on the Costa surface.
+In fact, we can think of the ``birdcage'' of genus $k-1$, with $k\geq 3$, as $M_k$ with each end compactified to a point.
+Via these examples the author has showed that the symmetry group and the conformal structure together of minimal surfaces in $\r^3$, with finite total curvature and positive genus, are insufficient to characterize the surfaces. \\

+In the beautiful work \cite{Batista.2006} from F. Martín and V. Ramos Bastista, the Costa and Scherk’s minimal surfaces have been combined to obtain new example of embedded singly periodic minimal surfaces, called {\it Scherk-Costa surfaces} (SC-surfaces, in short).
+The construction of the fundamental piece of such surfaces follows by replacing each end of the Costa surface by Scherk-type ends, preserving the straight lines crossing at the ``Costa-saddle'.
+By successive $180^\circ$-rotations on the straight lines, one obtains the whole singly periodic SC-surface.\\

-Inspired in previous results, in the first part of the paper (see Section \ref{sec3}) we will use the theory of elliptic functions and the Enneper-Weierstrass Representation Theorem to construct in Theorem~\ref{teo3} a one-parameter family of minimal surfaces immersed in $\mathbb{R}^3$ of genus one, starting from the Costa surface and replacing the catenoidal ends by Enneper type ends.
-Furthermore, we will prove that these surfaces have the same symmetries as the Costa surface.
-We may restate some of Theorem~\ref{teo3} as follows:
+Inspired by the afore mentioned results, Section 3 of this paper uses the theory of elliptic functions and the Enneper-Weierstrass Representation Theorem to prove the existence of a one-parameter family of minimal surfaces of genus one immersed in $\mathbb{R}^3$, having the Costa surface as a distinguished member.
+The other ones are obtained replacing its catenoidal ends by Enneper type ends.
+Furthermore, all those surfaces $S^1_x$ have the same symmetries as the Costa surface.
+Namely, part of Theorem~\ref{teo3} may be restated as follows:

 \begin{thmy} \textit{There exists a one-parameter family of complete, genus one, minimal surfaces which are immersed in $\mathbb{R}^3$, with three ends and finite total curvature.
 The family depends on a parameter $x$ with $|x| < \sqrt{\sqrt{8}-1}\, e_1$, where $e_1=\wp(1/2)$ and $\wp$ is the Weierstrass function.
 Moreover, if $|x|=e_1$ one gets the Costa surface and if $|x|\neq e_1$, the corresponding surfaces have total curvature equal to $-20 \pi$, two Enneper-type ends and one middle planar end.} \end{thmy}